Limit theorems for empirical processes of cluster functionals: Limit theorems for general empirical cluster processes

-{\smallskipamount=0pt \begin{longlist}[(ii)] \item[(ii)] It is not essential that $E$ is a subset of $\mathbb{R}^d$.
+Hence these results hold also if the assumption $r_nv_n \to 0$ is replaced by the weaker $v_n \to 0$. \item It is not essential that $E$ is a subset of $\R^d$.
 Indeed, one may assume that $X_{n,i}$ takes on values in an arbitrary set $E$.
 Then one chooses some special element $e_0\in E$ which takes over the role of 0.
-In this more general setting, a cluster functional is defined as a functional on $\bigcup_{l\in\mathbb{N}} E^l$ whose value is not changed if $e_0$ is added at the beginning or at the end of some vector in $\bigcup_{l\in\mathbb{N}} E^l$. \end{longlist}} \end{remark}
+In this more general setting, a cluster functional is defined as a functional on $\bigcup_{l\in\N} E^l$ whose value is not changed if $e_0$ is added at the beginning or at the end of some vector in $\bigcup_{l\in\N} E^l$. $\Box$ \end{enumerate} \end{remark}